usaito/unbiased-implicit-rec/README.md

 This will run semi-synthetic experiments conducted in Section 5 with a fixed value of epsilon (=5) over 5 different values of power of theta (0.5, 1, 2, 3, 4).
 Besides, Figure1 will be generated.

-Once the code is finished executing, run the following command in, and then the experimental results will be stored in `/plots/` directory.
+After the main code is finished executing, run the following command to visualize the experimental results.
+Then, the figures will be stored in `/plots/` directory.

 ```
 python visualize.py \